proycon/LaMachine/lamachine_v2_plan.md

 This will be specified in the ansible inventory.

 Some common defaults will be provided and made available in the appropriate repositories such as Docker Hub.

+Users will be able to bootstrap LaMachine v2 entirely through one boostrap command (a curl ... | bash) combination, which will start an automated wizard askins the user for his choices for his LaMachine build.
+The script will provide a single entry point and will install necessary initial dependencies (e.g. Vagrant, Ansible).
+It is geared for a wide variety of unix-like platforms (including Windows 10 with the Linux Subsystem).

 ### Collaboration